grupo-avispa/dsr_ros/dsr_agent/README.md

 This package provides a ROS2 interface for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
 The package enables the user to easily interface with CORTEX-based systems through a ROS2 middleware.

-This package features two additional nodes.
+This package features two types of nodes:
-* **`Generic agent:`** which allows the user to subscribe to a sensor topic of any type and publish it in the DSR.
+* **`Generic agent:`** which allows the user to subscribe to a sensor topic of any kind and publish it in the DSR.
 This node is useful for users who need to integrate different types of sensors into their CORTEX system.
 * **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
 This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.

 A DSR viewer is also included.